caseytreesdc/caseytrees-v4/README.md

    2. On windows it might have an error but just hit OK and it should keep going.
 5. Name the site to something friendly like 'caseytrees_2021', it will be the url and the site title in Local
     ***Some of the links in this readme link to the local site itself, so naming it as above will allow them to work.
-6. In the Local app, click the Open Site and Admin buttons to open the site and CMS in the browser.
+6. In the Local app, click Start Site (top right), click the Open Site and Admin buttons to open the site and CMS in the browser.
 7. Go to the new site repository in
    1. Mac Finder: `/Users/yourcomputerusername/Local Sites`
    2. Windows Explorer: `C:/Users/yourcomputerusername/Local Sites`